 - A boyfriend/girlfriend unless you’re serious about staying together for the long term.
 Many people have told me after they break up, they have such a negative feeling towards a language and don’t want to continue at all.
 People and situations change, and you need a more sustainable reason to learn a language than romance.
 This is up for debate though.
 I started learning Hungarian because of a guy and even though we don’t talk anymore, I still love the language very much.
 Everyone reacts differently to breakups, so decide for yourself!

-Getting started once you’ve decided
+Getting started once you’ve decided on a language

 Language tutoring vs self-study

 The benefits of having a tutor are one-on-one guidance, receiving homework and corrections, and having someone keep you accountable for your progress.
 If you can’t find a tutor in your area, you can take lessons online, on a site like italki.
 I’ve used italki for Chinese but the variety of teachers for each language is great.
 You can choose a tutor based on their prices, experience and availability.
-Something I really enjoyed about having a tutor is that my instructor would make Quizlet flashcards for me at the end of each lesson based on the new vocab we learnt together (something I was too lazy to make myself but felt obliged to use!).
+Something I really enjoyed about having a tutor is that my instructor would make Quizlet flashcards for me at the end of each lesson based on the new vocab we learnt together (something I was too lazy to make myself but felt obliged to use!)

 There are also fabulous reasons to study on your own, like setting your own pace and goals and not being bothered by fellow students’ lack of progress (or faster speed).
 Self-study means you can decide when you want to learn and how much you want to learn at a time.
 It doesn’t mean you need to be completely on your own though!
-There are excellent apps and resources to help you get kickstarted.
+There are excellent apps and resources to help you get started.